Aloe Vera vs. Aloe Macroclada: Two Plants, Two Callings

 Share

-We all know about aloe vera, but few know that the Aloe genus has more than 600 species worldwide.
-In Madagascar alone, there are more than 120 endemic varieties [1], shaped by an extreme climate and unique volcanic soils.
-Among them, Aloe macroclada , called vahona , attracts particular attention.
+Everyone knows Aloe vera, but few realize that the genus Aloe includes more than 600 species worldwide.
+In Madagascar alone, over 120 endemic varieties are recorded [1], shaped by an extreme climate and unique volcanic soils.
+Among them, Aloe macroclada, called vahona, draws particular attention.
 Used in traditional pharmacopoeia, it now fascinates researchers for a rare property: its ability to stimulate the release of stem cells from the bone marrow [5].

-While aloe vera soothes and repairs on the surface, macroclada works deep down.
-Two cousins, seemingly close in appearance, but radically different in their DNA, biochemistry, and effects.
+If Aloe vera soothes and repairs at the surface, macroclada works in depth.
+Two close cousins in appearance, but radically different in their DNA, biochemistry, and effects.

-Since ancient times, aloe vera has been used for its cosmetic and digestive properties.
+Since antiquity, Aloe vera has been used for cosmetic and digestive benefits.

-Traditional and modern uses : skin hydration, healing, digestive comfort.
+Traditional and modern uses: skin hydration, wound healing, digestive comfort.

 Its laxative reputation comes from a confusion between two parts of the leaf: